Data Validation Error Format

 3.2 Locator maps

-A locator map is a JSON object that maps locator format names to locator values.
+A locator map is a JSON object that maps names of dimensions to addresses.

 { "line": "7", "char": "42" }

-A locator map is equivalent to an array of locators with key and value of the JSON object entries mapped to field format and value of each locator.
+A locator map is equivalent to an array of locators with key and value of the JSON object entries mapped to field dimension and address of each locator.
 An array of locators can be reduced to a locator map by dropping all nested errors and selecting only the first locator of each locator format.

 Applications MAY restrict their support of Data Validation Error Format to positions with locator maps.
-In this case nested positions and multiple positions of same locator format are not supported.
+In this case nested errors and positions with multiple locators per dimension are not supported.

-Each locator format has a unique locator format name.
-The name is a string that start with lowercase letter a to z, optionally followed by a sequence of lowercase letters, digits 0 to 9 and/or -.
+• a unique name, being a string that start with lowercase letter a to z, optionally followed by a sequence of lowercase letters, digits 0 to 9 and/or -.

 offset offset number sequence of elements

-char character position sequence of characters or code points
+char character number sequence of characters or code points

 file file path directory tree

-linecol line number and column sequence of characters with line breaks
+linecol line and column sequence of characters with line breaks

 jsonpointer JSON Pointer JSON